6 Underground (film): Filming

+Music

 Lorne Balfe composed the film's score; he had previously worked with Michael Bay on 13 Hours.
 Milan Records released the film soundtrack on December 13, 2019.

+Track listing

 Release

 The film premiered at The Shed arts center in New York City on December 10, 2019, and was released digitally to Netflix and in limited theaters on December 13, 2019.
 On January 21, 2020, Netflix announced that the film had been viewed by over 83 million viewers on its service within its first month of release.